Bug-Duck/vuemotion/.github/PULL_REQUEST_TEMPLATE.md

 ---
-name: Contribute to Newcar
+name: Contribute to VueMotion
-about: Have a contribution to Newcar!
+about: Have a contribution to VueMotion!
 Thank you!
 ---

 **Description:** [Please describe the background, purpose, changes made, and how to test this PR]